-A 46-year motion picture theatre industry veteran, the last 32 of which being (and continues) with Cinemark Theatres, the 3rd largest exhibitor in both the US and globally.
-As Executive Vice-President of global theatre operations, assisted in the opening of each of Cinemark’s offices and initial theatres throughout Latin America – from Mexico to Argentina, as well as in Japan, Taiwan, England and Canada.
+A 50 year motion picture theatre industry veteran, the last 35 of which being (and continues) with Cinemark Theatres, the 3rd largest exhibitor in both the US and globally.
+As Executive Vice President of Global Theatre Operations, he assisted in the opening of each of Cinemark’s offices and initial theatres throughout Latin America – from Mexico to Argentina, as well as in Japan, Taiwan, England and Canada.
 He was the initial Country General Manager for both Cinemark Chile and Cinemark Colombia.
-Cinemark has well over 525 complexes in 16 countries.
-In 2007, after spending a decade exclusively with duties outside of the USA, he returned to head up USA Operations, taking the ‘then’ Gold Hearts sales from $80,000 / year to the highwater mark of $1.2mm with the 2015 Minions pin.
+Cinemark has well over 500 complexes in 15 countries.
+At the beginning of 2007, after spending a bit over a decade exclusively with duties outside of the US, he returned to head up USA Operations, taking the then company’s Gold Heart’s pin sales from $80,000 / year to the highwater mark of $1.2mm with the 2015 Minions pin.
 Steve’s current role with Cinemark is Executive Vice President of External Relations and Special Projects – focusing on Variety, the Will Rogers Motion Picture Pioneers Foundation, the National Association of Theatre Owners (NATO), among other industry related organizations.

-He has worked with varying charities in varying capacities over the years – including with the North Texas chapter of the American Diabetes Association, as well as The American Cancer Society’s N. Tx chapter of the CEOs Against Cancer.
-Steve was named Texan of the Year by Tent 17 (Variety – The Children’s Charity of Texas) in 2016, and during the gala celebration, $460,000 was raised to help children of ‘different’ abilities.
-He has served on Tent 17’s board for 4 years and was elected Chairman of the Board in the fall of 2019.
+Steve has worked with varying charities in varying capacities over the years – including with the North Texas chapter of the American Diabetes Association, as well as The American Cancer Society’s N. Tx chapter of the CEOs Against Cancer.
+Steve was named Texan of the year by Tent 17 (Variety – the Children’s Charity of Texas) in 2016, and during the gala celebration, $460,000 was raised to help children of ‘different’ abilities.
+He has served on Tent 17’s board for 6 years and as Chairman of the Board from the fall of 2019 thru May of 2023.